Producer Interview Questions

 Example: “In one of the most recent productions I was involved in, a lot of time was spent discussing alternatives to the plans for shooting each scene.
 Even though we spent a lot of time in pre-production planning the schedule, shots, and resources required, additional meetings were held before each scene was filmed.
-In retrospect, the benefits realized from these additional discussions did not warrant the extra time and resources it took to review the production plans.
-I would have eliminated these meetings and addressed any issues during filming or in post-production.”
+In retrospect, the benefits realized from those additional discussions did not warrant the extra time and resources it took to review the production plans.
+I would have eliminated the meetings and addressed any issues during filming or in post-production.”

 Question: How do you go about establishing deadlines for a project, and what do you do to keep it on schedule?

 Explanation: Keeping a film production on schedule and under budget is one of the essential functions of the producer.
 Establishing realistic deadlines and managing the production to meet them is a critical skill you need to have.
 Since this is an operational question, you should keep your answer short and to the point without embellishing too much.
-You should anticipate follow-up questions which the interviewer will use to either have you expand on your answer or to explore a different aspect of this critical skill you need to have.
+You should anticipate follow-up questions which the interviewer will use to either have you expand on your answer or explore a different aspect of this critical skill you need to have.

 Example: “When we start production, the only deadline I have is the date on which we need to complete the project.
-It is my role to establish incremental deadlines and make sure that we stay on schedule.
-When doing this, I strive to set up reasonable deadlines that we should be able to meet.
+It is my role to establish incremental deadlines and make sure we stay on schedule.
+When doing this, I strive to set reasonable deadlines that we should be able to meet.
 I also build in some buffer time, so if we do run over, we can make it up and still be on schedule.
-I hold daily production meetings with the team leaders to review the schedule, identify any roadblocks, and create solutions that will help us maintain a demanding production schedule.”
+I hold daily production meetings with team leaders to review the schedule, identify any roadblocks, and create solutions that will help us maintain a demanding production schedule.”

-Question: How much experience do you have working with talent agents to cast the actors for your productions??
+Question: How much experience do you have working with talent agents to cast the actors for your productions?

 Example: “Since I’ve produced several films, I have had to work with talent agents quite often.
 I understand their motivations and what they are trying to accomplish for their clients.
 I also understand how they go about negotiating to get their clients the best deal possible.
-Knowing this, I can work effectively with them by creating win-win situations in which the production can acquire the right talent at the right price, and the agent can secure a contract that is beneficial to the client.
+Knowing this, I can work effectively with them by creating win-win situations in which the production can acquire the right talent at the right price and the agent can secure a contract that is beneficial to the client.
 This involves honest communication along with the ability to demonstrate the non-monetary benefits the actor will realize from participating in the production.”

-Question: Given the choice, would you prefer to miss a deadline to make a project perfect, or meet a deadline but compromise the quality of the production?
+Question: Given the choice, would you prefer to miss a deadline to make a project perfect or meet a deadline but compromise the quality of the production?